Jerusalem: the city where peace lost its way

 By Khaled Diab

-Although it is called the ‘House of Peace', 's reality is that of conflict and dwindling hope.
+Although is called the ‘House of Peace’, its reality is that of conflict and dwindling hope.
 But can this divided city ever live up to its name?

 Thursday 16 June 2011